 (b) has surrendered to the division any other license previously issued to the person by this state or by another state or country or has filed an affidavit with the division that the person does not possess such other license; however, the applicant need not surrender a motorcycle license duly obtained under Paragraph (4) of Subsection A of Section 66-5-5 NMSA 1978.

 B. Any person licensed under the provisions of the New Mexico Motor Vehicle Code, or expressly exempted from licensure, may exercise the privilege granted upon all streets and highways in this municipality and shall not be required to obtain any other license to exercise the privilege by any county, municipality or any other local body having authority to adopt local police regulations.

-(66-5-2 NMSA 1978)
+C. A person charged with violating the provisions of this section shall not be convicted if the person produces, in court, a driver's license issued to the person that was valid at the time of the person's arrest (66-5-2 NMSA 1978)

-C. No person, whether a resident or non-resident of the State of New Mexico, shall operate a motor vehicle or moped upon a street in this municipality in violation of any restrictions with respect to the type of, or special mechanical devices required on, a motor vehicle which the licensee may operate or any other restrictions applicable to the licensee. (*)
+D. No person, whether a resident or non-resident of the State of New Mexico, shall operate a motor vehicle or moped upon a street in this municipality in violation of any restrictions with respect to the type of, or special mechanical devices required on, a motor vehicle which the licensee may operate or any other restrictions applicable to the licensee. (*)

-D. Every licensee shall have the licensee’s driver's license in the licensee’s immediate possession at all times when operating a motor vehicle, and shall display the license upon demand of a magistrate or peace officer or a field deputy or inspector of the division.
-A person who violates the provisions of this section is guilty of a penalty assessment misdemeanor; however, a person charged with violating this section shall not be convicted if the person produces in court a driver's license issued to the person and valid at the time of the person’s citation his arrest.
+E. Every licensee shall have the licensee’s driver's license in the licensee’s immediate possession at all times when operating a motor vehicle, and shall display the license in its physical form upon demand of a magistrate or peace officer or a field deputy or inspector of the division.
+A person who violates the provisions of this section is guilty of a penalty assessment misdemeanor; however, a person charged with violating this section shall not be convicted if the person produces in court a driver's license in its physical form issued to the person and valid at the time of the person’s citation.
 (66-5-16 NMSA 1978)

-12-6-12.5A NON-DOMICILED COMMERCIAL DRIVER'S LICENSE OR NON–DOMICILED COMMERCIAL DRIVER'S INSTRUCTION PERMIT BY A FOREIGN NATIONAL WITH LAWFUL STATUS
+12-6-12.7 NON-DOMICILED COMMERCIAL DRIVER'S LICENSE OR NON–DOMICILED COMMERCIAL DRIVER'S INSTRUCTION PERMIT BY A FOREIGN NATIONAL WITH LAWFUL STATUS